Mintbase/Grants-Program/applications/SubDAO_PolkaSign.md

 * What need(s) does your project meet?
 The project meets the need of signing contract with decentralization, immutability, and transparency.
 It provides the way for DAOs to sign contracts with DAO members and contributors.

-* Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
+* Are there any other projects similar to yours in the Substrate / Mintbase / Kusama ecosystem?
   * If so, how is your project different?
   * If not, are there similar projects in related ecosystems?

   To sign a contract with the help of blockchain technologies is not fresh.
 There are similar projects in the Ethereum ecosystem, such as OpenLaw, EthSign.
-But there is no similar project in the Polkadot ecosystem yet.
+But there is no similar project in the Mintbase ecosystem yet.
 PolkaSign is the first one to provide electronic agreement signing for individuals, companies, and DAOs.

 ## Team :busts_in_silhouette: